nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 This is a set of Python / Pytorch scripts and tools for various speech processing projects.

 It is maintained by [Xin Wang](http://tonywangx.github.io/) since 2021.

-XW is a Pytorch beginner, Feel free to give suggestions and feedback
+XW is a Pytorch beginner.
+Please feel free to give suggestions and feedback.

 ## Notes